Comcast preparing to top Disney's bid for Fox

-Comcast says it's getting ready to top Disney's bid for some of 21st Century Fox's assets.
+The company said Wednesday that it's preparing to top Disney's bid for most of 21st Century Fox with an all-cash offer.

-In a statement released Wednesday morning, Comcast (CCV) says it is preparing to make an all-cash bid that will be "a premium to the value of the current all-share offer from Disney (DIS)."
+In a statement, Comcast (CCV) described the bid as one that will be "a premium to the value of the current all-share offer from Disney (DIS)."
 Although Comcast called its plans "well advanced," it cautioned that no final decision has been made.

-The cable operator, which owns NBCUniversal, said it is working to arrange financing for the deal.
-It promised Fox (FOX) shareholders that its offer would have a termination fee that "would be at least as favorable to Fox shareholders as the Disney offer."
+The cable operator, which owns NBCUniversal, also promised Fox (FOX) shareholders that it would include a termination fee that "would be at least as favorable to Fox shareholders as the Disney offer."

+After the Justice Department sued to block AT&T (T) from buying CNN parent company Time Warner (TWC), a Disney-Fox or a Comcast-Fox deal would almost certainly face antitrust scrutiny.
+That's why Disney included a $2.5 billion breakup penalty that it would pay Fox if the deal is broken up because of government regulation.
+(Either side has to pay $1.5 billion if they walk away for any other reason.)

 Disney reached a $52.4 billion deal in December to buy Fox's movie studio and regional sports networks, as well as cable channels FX and National Geographic.
 The company used stock rather than cash for its bid.